tamersp25/docs/docs/applications/context-menu-extensions.md

 You can add any number of extensions to the following Context Menu types:
  <ol type="a">
-  <li>**Watchlist:** A Watchlist is a saved set of criteria that Veritone performs continuous searches against to find matching content in the database index.
+  <li><b>Watchlist:</b> A Watchlist is a saved set of criteria that Veritone performs continuous searches against to find matching content in the database index.
 Veritone creates a folder in Discovery for each watchlist and automatically adds content (known as “Mentions”) that matches the search criteria.
 The Watchlist Context Menu is located on the right of a Watchlist name in the left menu of Discovery.</li>
-  <li>**Mention:** A Mention is a matching result for a Watchlist’s criteria.
+ <li><b>Mention:</b> A Mention is a matching result for a Watchlist’s criteria.
 The Mentions Context Menu is located on the far right of an individual Mention in Discovery.</li>
 </ol>

 ![View-Context-Menu](context-menu-view-watchlist-mention.png)

 ### Create a Context Menu Extension